csning1998/on-premise-gitlab-deployment/README.md

 ## Section 0.
 Introduction

-This project serves as a personal learning initiative for IaC, utilizing QEMU-KVM to set up an HA Kubernetes Cluster in an on-premise environment.
-I created it mainly because I wanted to learn IaC and Kubernetes, but had exhausted my GCP free credits.
-Since this is currently being developed independently, the project has only been tested on RHEL 10 and Ubuntu 24 operating systems.
-Everyone is welcome to fork it for experimentation.
+This repository contains an Infrastructure as Code (IaC) Proof of Concept (PoC) utilizing QEMU-KVM to automate the deployment of a High Availability (HA) Kubernetes Cluster (Kubeadm) in an on-premise environment.
+This project was developed based on the requirements identified during an internship at Cathay General Hospital to automate the foundation for GitLab on-premise, targeting legacy systems with a repeatable and efficient IaC pipeline.

 The machine specifications used for development are as follows, for reference: